mitsuba-renderer/drjit/src/python/docstr.rst

     Compilation strategy for atomic scatter-reductions.

-    Elements of of this enumeration determine how Dr.Jit executes *atomic scatter-reductions*, which refers to indirect writes that update an existing element in an array, while avoiding problems arising due to concurrency.
+    Elements of this enumeration determine how Dr.Jit executes *atomic scatter-reductions*, which refers to indirect writes that update an existing element in an array, while avoiding problems arising due to concurrency.